 More traffic typically suggests that the UX changes you’re making are starting to work.
 By measuring traffic data on specific pages before and after implementing a UX strategy, you can evaluate at a general level if efforts are paying off.

 While increased traffic doesn’t guarantee UX success, it indicates you’re on the right track.

 2. Social Media Volumes

-Increased interactions with your social posts can also indicate a rise in user satisfaction due to improved UX, especially if they’re commenting, sharing, and liking your posts.
-This is because social actions require effort on the part of users — effort they won’t bother making if your website UX puts them off the moment they arrive.
+Increased interactions with your social posts can also indicate increased user satisfaction due to improved UX — especially if they comment, share, and like your posts.
+This is because social actions require effort on the part of users — an effort they won’t bother making if your website UX puts them off the moment they arrive.